 UK Sports Warehouse, based in Oxfordshire, England, has been selling sporting goods though online marketplaces for fifteen years.
-They specialise in clearance – products which other retailers have been unable to sell through their normal channels.
+They specialize in clearance – products which other retailers have been unable to sell through their normal channels.

 Clearance (or liquidation) is a normal part of the retail business.
 Shelf space in stores and warehouses is a valuable resource, so items that don’t sell need to make way for those that do.
 And that often means selling them off in bulk for less than the cost price.
 Sometimes much less.